chenyulue/c-primer/README.md

 These are my answers to the programming exercises in the book of C Primer Plus.
 There may be some errors.
-Welcome to correct them.
+Welcome to correct them！